prem2907/DroneMissionPlanner/README.md

-# 🚀 Flight Mission Planner (MERN Stack)
+# 🚀 Drone Mission Planner (MERN Stack)

 ## 📌 Project Overview
-This project is a **Mission Planning System** where users can create, manage, and track flight missions between different cities using Google Maps.
+This project is a **Mission Planning System** where users can create, manage, and track Drone missions between different cities using Google Maps.
 Missions can be **started, completed, canceled, and deleted**, with real-time updates on the map.

 ## 🛠️ Tech Stack
 - **Frontend:** React.js (JSX, Bootstrap, Google Maps API, WebSockets)